 A spousal RRSP is created so that one spouse (usually the one with a higher income) can contribute to a RRSP in the name of the other spouse or common-law partner.

-This example illustrates how deposit insurance applies to eligible deposits in a spousal RRSP, involving Joe.
+This example illustrates how deposit insurance applies to eligible deposits where an individual has a (1) LIRA, a (2) spousal and (3) non-spousal RRSP account at the same member institution.

 What’s insured & why: